canonical/spark-client-snap/docs/how-to/h-spark-streaming.md

     args: ["3600"]
 ```

-Create a kubernetes test pod in the same namespace as the juju model name i.e. spark-streaming in this example.
+Create the pod in the same namespace as the Juju model.

-Launch a bash shell inside the test pod.
+Launch a Bash shell inside the test pod.

 ```shell
 kubectl apply -f ./testpod.yaml --namespace=spark-streaming
 kubectl exec -it testpod -n spark-streaming -- /bin/bash
 ```

-Create a kube config within the test pod bash session to work with spark-client.
+Create a Kubernetes cluster configuration within the test pod shell session to be able to work with `spark-client`.

-Launch a pyspark shell to read the structured stream from Kafka.
+Launch a `pyspark` shell to read the structured stream from Kafka.

 ```shell
 cd /home/spark